FyraLabs-Graveyard/wiki-old/guide.md

 {.is-info}

+### Software Repositories
+Repositories are a place where one can find a list of software they can install, an app store is a modern example of a software repository.

 ### Various Ways To Install An Executable In Linux

 Linux comes with a plethora of ways to install an executable.

-Broadly speaking, they can be either "contained", or use your system's pre-installed dependencies.
+Broadly speaking, they can be either "sandboxed", or use your system's pre-installed dependencies.

 In our case, the latter one is in the form of `.rpm` files.

 #### RPMs

-RPM Stands originally stood for Redhat Package Manager, however, it is now used as a recurse acronym.
+RPM Stands originally stood for the Red Hat Package Manager, however, it is now a recursive acronym.

 This is generally what is in the main repositories of our linux distribution.